adeebio/conventions/Illegal characters.md

 ### Summary

-Don't use any of the following:
+Do not use any of the following characters when naming files or folders:

 `/`, `?`, `<`, `>`, `\`, `:`, `*`, `|`, `"` and `^`.